peai002/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-currently working on a phd in cybersecurity at the information security group, university of london. supervised by liz quaglia.
+currently working on a phd in cybersecurity at the information security group, royal holloway (university of london). supervised by liz quaglia.

 pictured left: author (foreground), research mascot (plant, background).